lwhitelock/ITGlue-Hudu-Migration/README.md

 # Prerequisites - ***ITGlue Instance***

-It's highly encouraged to perform a clean up of you IT Glue environment.
-Such as removing any duplicate records and deleting any old data you don’t want to migrate.
+It's highly encouraged to perform a clean up of you IT Glue environment, such as removing any duplicate records and deleting any old data you don’t want to migrate.

 Check that your Flexible Layouts don’t have any fields named the same thing on the same layout.
 For example, if you have two fields called Pre-Shared Key on the "Wireless" asset (One for primary one for guest), rename one of them to prevent script errors.